#1970s #1980s #1990s

-Oscar Winner Gwyneth Paltrow won her Oscar for her performance as Viola de Lesseps and Thomas Kent for Shakespeare in Love (1998).
-But here starring in another British Comedy romance, Sliding Doors.
-The plot with the premise of would your life turn out differently after a chance event occurs differently.
+Oscar Winner Gwyneth Paltrow won an Oscar for her performance as Viola de Lesseps – and Thomas Kent – for Shakespeare in Love (1998).
+But here she starred in another British Comedy romance, Sliding Doors.
+The plot explores if your life will turn out differently after a chance event occurs in a different way.

-This film shows Paltrow as Helen whose life is seen in two parallel storylines in the first in what would happen had she caught a train.
-And the second if she’d missed it.
+This film shows Paltrow as Helen whose life is seen in two parallel storylines.
+In the first in what would happen had she caught a train and the second if she’d missed it.
 It also has John Hannah.
-Playing a full tilt Scot with a crazy sense of humour who features in… anyway no spoilers.
+Hannah plays a full-tilt Scot with a crazy sense of humour who features in… anyway no spoilers.
 But his accent alone is great if you are a Scottish expat and homesick.
-And also useful in curing this now as I’ve totally given up on Outlander (2014-) after they killed off Frank and Black Jack Randall.
+It’s also useful in curing this now as I’ve totally given up on Outlander (2014-) after they killed off Frank and Black Jack Randall.

-Surprisingly written by Peter Howitt, Joey from TV’s Bread (1986-91) and a unique idea for a romantic comedy.
-Which is like finding the needle in a haystack of far too many contrived rom coms.
-And produced by Sydney Pollack – after a chance discussion with John Hannah – who was himself a nominated Oscar director for Tootsie (1982).
-It’s got Oscar winners both behind and in front of the camera.
+The film was surprisingly written by Peter Howitt – Joey from TV’s Bread (1986-91) – and it’s a unique idea for a romantic comedy.
+It’s is like finding the needle in a haystack of far too many contrived rom coms.
+It was produced by Sydney Pollack – who was himself a nominated Oscar director for Tootsie (1982) – after a chance discussion with John Hannah.
+So it’s got Oscar winners both behind and in front of the camera.